red-scale-dragon/docs/docs/api-reference/config-files.md

 Possible values: Name the table that you'd like to create to create

-The default value changed to `dragonfw_migrations` to aid in compatability with other plugins that might use the Acorn default of `migrations`.
+The default value changed to `dragonfw_migrations` to aid in compatibility with other plugins that might use the Acorn default of `migrations`.

 ## errors.php